paul-thomas0/test-jira-ticket-creation/README.md

 - Name: `Sync Jira comments to GitHub`
 - Turn it on

+> **💡 Note**: Since the GitHub URL is now embedded in the description, the Jira automation needs to parse it from the text.
+The above examples show how to extract the repository and issue number.
+You may need to adjust the smart value expressions based on your exact URL format.

 ## 🔄 Step 5: Alternative Jira → GitHub Sync (Using Repository Dispatch)

 If you prefer to use GitHub's repository dispatch instead of direct API calls from Jira: